-The HTSB is responsible for the approval of teacher education programs based in Hawaii.
+The HTSB is responsible for the approval of teacher education programs based in Hawai'i.
 HRS §302A-802 requires candidates to demonstrate competencies established by the Board.
 Programs are required to attain accreditation from a body approved by the US Department of Education to be eligible for state approval.
-There are two such approved accrediting agencies: NCATE and

-TEAC.
-Currently, three programs, the University of Hawaii-Manoa, the University of Hawaii-West Oahu and iTEACH-Hawaii are NCATE accredited and the University of Phoenix-Hawaii and Kaho'iwai (formerly Halau Wanana) are TEAC accredited.
-All other programs are preparing for national review by either NCATE or TEAC.
-The University of Phoenix-Hawaii, is a current candidate for NCATE accreditation and Hawaii Pacific University and the University of Hawaii-Hilo are candidates for TEAC accreditation.
+There are currently two approved accrediting agencies: NCATE and TEAC.
+Currently, three programs, the University of Hawai'i-Manoa, the University of Hawai'i-West Oahu and iTEACH-Hawai'i are NCATE accredited.
+The University of Phoenix-Hawaii is a candidate for NCATE accreditation.
+Kaho'iwai and Hawaii Pacific University are TEAC accredited.
+Chaminade University of Honolulu, Leeward Community College, Teach for America-Hawaii, Brigham Young University-Hawaii, the University of Hawai'i-Hilo are candidates for TEAC accreditation.
+Kahuawaiola Indigenous Teacher Education Program has not declared their selection yet.
 HTSB is assisting in review training for multiple programs that plan to complete the accreditation process in the next two years.

 The HTSB must review and approve teacher education units and individual licensure programs for provisional status before they are eligible to apply for national accreditation.
-Currently the HTSB standards for provisional unit review are modeled on the NCATE standards (see Appendix C).
-In 2013-2014, the HTSB will adopt new CAEP unit accreditation standards as well as new program, discipline specific standards for license areas based on the Specialty Professional Association (SPA) standards, which are currently undergoing revision.
+In 2013-2014, the HTSB adopted new CAEP unit accreditation standards as well as new program, discipline specific standards for specific license areas.

-The Board adopted the Stanford edTPA and the Educational Testing Service (ETS) Praxis Performance Assessment for Teachers (PPAT), two pre-service performance assessment that are required to be implemented by July 1, 2016 by all Hawaii EPPs.
+The Board adopted the Stanford edTPA and the Educational Testing Service (ETS) Praxis Performance Assessment for Teachers (PPAT), two pre-service performance assessments that are required to be implemented by July 1, 2016 by all Hawai'i EPPs.
 These assessments may be used immediately as an alternative route to licensure for experienced teachers or career changers who do not need to complete a full preparation program to be deemed ready to teach.